Our Indispensable Team

 I really feel my strength in mathematics and science has been a benefit to our clients, especially my attention to detail.
 I take great pride in working with my nephew and godson, Johnny Esposito, who represents the third generation joining the firm in 2017, as well as my daughter, Jessica DiMatteo, who joined the firm in 2020.
 Having the next generation learning the business now ensures we will be here to help your next generation, too.

 In 2005, we created the DiMatteo Family Charitable Foundation in honor of Tony as he successfully battled colon cancer.
-To date, we have raised over $442,000 for various local charities including the Kennedy Center, Boys and Girls Club of the lower Naugatuck Valley, Spooner House, BH Cares, and many other worthy causes over the years.
+To date, we have raised over $549,000 for nearly 20 charities in the past 18 years, including local and national nonprofits such as Adam's House, The Boys & Girls Club, and the Kennedy Center.

 I’m lucky to be married to my wife, Kim, and we have three fantastic children (yes, that’s a proud father talking!).
-Our oldest son, Anthony, graduated from the University of Connecticut and works as the vice president of operations for an insurance agency in Tampa; our middle daughter, Jessica, graduated from the University of Connecticut and attends graduate school at the University of Tampa; and our youngest son, Michael, graduated from the University of Tampa and works as a regional account manager for a large cybersecurity company.
+Our oldest son, Anthony, graduated from the University of Connecticut and works as a senior account manager for an insurance agency in Connecticut; our middle daughter, Jessica, graduated from the University of Connecticut and received her MBA from the University of Tampa, and now works at DiMatteo Group Financial Services as our marketing coordinator; and our youngest son, Michael, graduated from the University of Tampa and works as a regional account manager for a large cybersecurity company.

 Our family enjoys traveling, especially to Redington Shores, Florida, and Florence, Italy.
 We are active and exercise regularly, especially racquetball and horseback riding.
 Kim grew up riding on her mom’s horse farm in Bethany and her passion for horses has rubbed off on Jessica over the years.
 We now have a horse stable at our home and enjoy riding on the trails of Bethany regularly.